AlexandreCarlton/pokeapi-dump/README.md

 ![Build](https://github.com/alexandrecarlton/pokeapi-dump/actions/workflows/build-and-push.yml/badge.svg)

-A dump of the `pokeapi.co` packaged in an NGINX server for improved latency.
+A dump of the `pokeapi.co` packaged in an NGINX server for improved latency at the cost of certain features.
-Only look-up by ID or namess are supported - no pagination is offered.

 To spin this up and use it, run: